ThesllaDev/ThesllaDev/README-EN.md

 <div>
     <img align="right" width="48%" alt="Octocat" src="https://raw.githubusercontent.com/ThesllaDev/ThesllaDev/main/images/my-octocat.png" />
-    <blockquote>I'm Brazilian and I'm currently studying web development with a focus on front end.
-I'm very hardworking, curious, always looking for challenges, new knowledge, I really enjoy collaborating on open source projects, playing sports and games.</blockquote>
+    <blockquote>I'm Brazilian and I'm constantly evolving to become a front-end focused web developer looking for an opportunity in the area.
+I'm hardworking, I like challenges, I love and have many interests in technology and I'm always looking to be a better person.</blockquote>
 </div>
 <br>
 <section align="center"><h3>🌐 Connect with me:</h3>